OlinREVO/AVR-CAN/README.md

 Using this API in your project
 -----
 In order to use this API, you need to implement handleCANmsg, even if you do not intend to send any messages to a given chip.
-Make sure to include the following in your Makefile:
-SOURCES += api.c
-INC += -Isrc/
-CFLAGS += $(INC)
+See api.h for more info on implementing this method.

 Adding this API to your project as a subtree (subrepository inside of your project)
 -----